 We work with members to promote equality and tackle discrimination in the workplace, society and the wider world.

 PCS is committed to ensuring those members in groups currently under-represented in our union’s structures are encouraged and supported to play a full and active role.

-We run four national forums for women, black, disabled, and lesbian, gay, bisexual and transgender members, which meet regularly to share information and ideas, and advise the national executive on policy.
+We run five national forums for women, black, disabled, young and lesbian, gay, bisexual and transgender members, which meet regularly to share information and ideas, and advise the national executive on policy.

 We support international days that celebrate equality and diversity.

 NEC statement on reform of the Gender Recognition Act

 The National Executive Committee of PCS would like to record and reaffirm our solidarity with our Trans members, and the wider Trans community as part of this year’s International Trans Day of Visibility.

 We are a trade union with a strong record of campaigning for equality and against discrimination and injustice affecting our members.
 We are a union that seeks to understand that our oppression is rooted in an unequal society and we must unite to support each other in the fight against prejudice, discrimination, and bigotry.